 A paid family leave program of a minimum of 6 weeks is an effective state policy to impact:

-A state policy providing at least 6 weeks of paid family leave to parents with a new biological, adopted, or foster child increases the likelihood and length of leave-taking for mothers, reduces racial disparities in leave-taking, and has beneficial effects on maternal labor force attachment, parent and child health, and nurturing and responsive parenting.
+A state policy providing at least 6 weeks of paid family leave to parents with a new biological, adopted, or foster child increases the likelihood and length of leave-taking for mothers, reduces racial disparities in leave-taking, and has beneficial effects on maternal labor force attachment, postneonatal infant mortality, parent and child health, and nurturing and responsive parenting.

 Paid family leave policies require employers to allow eligible parents to take time off from work to bond with a new child while receiving a portion of their salary.
 By providing parents with the time and financial security to stay home with a new child, paid family leave may improve both economic security and the health and wellbeing of children and parents.
-Currently, 12 states, including the District of Columbia, have enacted statewide paid family leave policies of any length.
-Only seven states have begun implementing a paid family leave policy of at least 6 weeks as of October 1, 2022.
+Currently, 14 states, including the District of Columbia, have enacted statewide paid family leave policies of any length.
+Only nine states have begun implementing a paid family leave policy of at least 6 weeks as of October 1, 2023.

 Download the Complete Evidence Review

 Download the 2-Page Summary